VST Summer School

 Degree Credit

-Most Summer School courses are also available for 1.5 credits of either basic or advanced graduate degree credit.
-Current degree tuition rates apply.
 If you are interested in taking a course for degree credit towards your VST degree program, or to transfer into a comparable theological degrees elsewhere, please register via your Student Portal or email registrar@vst.edu.
-(Do not register with the summer online registration form.)

 Course Outlines & Required Readings

-Course outlines and required reading texts will be posted online as they arrive (likely by end of April).
+Course outlines and required reading texts will be posted online as they arrive (likely by the end of April).
 Please refer to each individual course above to find course outlines and required reading.

 Textbooks